 Every Friday morning the clients are asked to participate in a one half hour motivational and inspirational conversation.
 Often led by the Executive Director or community leaders.

-Career Closet - Supported mainly by volunteers, this program provides clothing and barber shop services to assist clients of The Light House and 10 other agencies in preparation for job search and employment.
+Supported mainly by volunteers, this program provides clothing and barber shop services to assist clients of The Light House and 10 other agencies in preparation for job search and employment.

 Clients interested in public speaking are provided the opportunity to be trained as public speakers and often accompany and participate with Light House staff at various speaking engagements.